lyfkyle/pybullet_ompl/README.md

 ```

 # Additional Information
-1. Currently only RRT and BITstar are enabled and tested.
+1. Currently tested planners include PRM, RRT, RRTstar, RRTConnect, EST, FMT* and BIT*.
 But all planners in OMPL should work.
 Just add them in the set_planner API in PbOMPL class.
 2. To work with other robot, you might need to inherit from PbOMPLRobot class in PbOMPL and override several functionalities.
 Refer to my_planar_robot.py for an example.
+Refer to demo_plannar.py for an example.